 I’ve heard that plea every summer from my coworkers for the past three years, but something always got in the way.
 This year, however, I was destined to come face-to-face with my first literary festival.
 I was ready.

 I’m not sure what I expected.
 In my ideal world, there’d be a hammock area for quiet reading while the festival itself would contain mingling cosplayers dressed as Hester Prynnes and Atticus Finches.
 An Edgar Allen Poe or two (with requisite raven friends) wouldn’t hurt matters either.

 Frankly, I had my head stuck in the clouds.

 While my literary wonderland didn’t come to fruition, I was impressed by the scope of Printers Row.
 The festival claims to be the largest outdoor literary festival in the Midwest, and given that I couldn’t even see where the booths ended, it certainly seemed to be true.
 The 200+ booksellers in attendance line up along five city blocks in Chicago’s bookmaking hub, Printers Row neighborhood.
+The only way I could see which stalls I really wanted to go to was by reading signs and flags (now it makes sense why the event organisers were looking for commercial flagpoles for sale).
+I was taken aback by just how busy it was, it was amazing!
 The two-day festival features discussion panels and Q&As with a wide range of authors.
 This year’s fest welcomed LeVar Burton, Erik Larson, Tavis Smiley, Bob Saget, Amber Tamblyn, and more.

 I mostly relied on the advice of my veteran Printers Row friends to decide how to spend our day.
 Attendees can purchase festival passes for access to the various discussion panels, or they can simply wander through the booths at will.
 My friends and I chose the latter.
 One never succumbs to a timetable whilst perusing excellent literature.